Adegbite1999/epns-contract-review/review.md

 # Returns the id of the current epoch derived from block.timestamp
+* A view function which checks if  `block.timestamp` is less than `epoch1Start` and returns zero
+* if the condition above fails, it returns current inddex of the epoch

          function getCurrentEpoch() public view returns (uint128) {
         if (block.timestamp < epoch1Start) {